Esri/i3s-spec/README.md

 | Points            | [Point](docs/1.6/Point_ReadMe.md)                                                  | 1.6              | [1.0](http://docs.opengeospatial.org/cs/17-014r5/17-014r5.html)                          |
 | PointClouds       | [Point Cloud](docs/2.0/pcsl_ReadMe.md)                                                               | 2.0              | 1.1 (under adoption process) |

-The point cloud scene Layer specification is going through the adoption process for inclusion in OGC I3S 1.1.
+The Point Cloud Scene Layer specification is going through the adoption process for inclusion in OGC I3S 1.1.
+Through this process, new layer types can be added to the OGC I3S Community Standard.

 The following changes to the I3S community specification are yet to be proposed for incorporation into the OGC I3S Community Standard: